Vitla: History

-The Vittal Palace – in the present Bantwal taluk – is one among those several monuments, which have not been accorded their due place.
 History speaks of the Vittal king Achuta Heggade who was overhauled by Hyder Ali.
 The former was supported by the British and was residing in Talacheri.

 Achuta would visit Vittal occasionally to regroup his men and fight Hyder Ali.
 For this, he had to lose his life.
 Hyder Ali had him hanged to death.
 His palace in Vittal is on a 10 acre land with a large magnificent stone-carved door.
 The ancient foundation has round towers and even had a stable.

 Ravivarma Narasimha Domba Heggade, the successor of Achuta Heggade kindled the sparks for the first revolt against the British who were ruling coastal Karnataka after the death of Tipu.
 But Domba Heggade was hanged by the British.

 The foreigners took possession of all that Vittal Heggade owned, except the personal property and wealth.
 In return, the Englishmen paid an annual royalty.

 The descendants of the royal family still live in the palace.
 In 1783, the family went on a pilgrimage to Kashi and in memory of it set up a Kashi Math.

 Ravivarma Narasimha Domba Heggade built a new palace within the premises of the old one between 1790 and 1800.
 He along with his son-in-law won back the Vittal kingdom and ruled to the end of his life.

-The palace today is in a state of decay, requiring considerable renovation if this heritage building is not to be lost.